-What is Community Water Fluoridation?
+What Is Community Water Fluoridation?

 Community water fluoridation (CWF) is the adjustment of sub-optimally fluoridated water levels up to the levels recommended for optimal dental health.
 The U.S. Department of Health and Human Services (HHS) recommends the optimal fluoride concentration level of 0.7 parts per million (ppm).

 One milligram per liter (mg/L) of fluoride in water equals one part per million (ppm).
 One ppm of fluoride is diluted in a million parts of water.
-The following comparisons give an idea of the amount of one part per million: 1 inch in 16 miles; 1 minute on 2 years; 1 cent in $10,000.
+The following comparisons give an idea of the amount of one part per million: 1 inch in 16 miles; 1 minute in 2 years; 1 cent in $10,000.

 At this concentration level, dental decay is effectively reduced while minimizing the risks of dental fluorosis.
 The optimal level for a location depends on the annual average maximum daily air temperature of the geographic area.